Scott Arfield: Rangers

+In May 2023, Rangers announced Arfield would depart the club upon the expiration of his contract.

+Charlotte FC

+In June 2023, Arfield joined Major League Soccer club Charlotte FC on a contract through the end of 2024, with an option for 2025.
+He made his debut for his new club on 5 July, as a substitute against New York City FC.
+Arfield scored his first goal for Charlotte on 29 July, netting the third goal in an eventual 4-1 victory against Necaxa in the 2023 Leagues Cup.

+Bolton Wanderers

+On 12 July 2024, Arfield signed a one-year contract with EFL League One club Bolton Wanderers and made his debut on 10 August in a 2-1 victory at Leyton Orient.

+Return to Falkirk

+On 3 February 2025, 15 years after originally departing the club, Arfield returned to Falkirk on a six month deal with the option of a further year.
+Five days later he scored 45 seconds into his return debut, a Scottish Championship fixture against Partick Thistle, and went on to complete a hat-trick as Falkirk won 5–2.

 International career

 Scotland

 Arfield represented Scotland at under-19, under-21 and B international levels.
 He made his debut for Scotland under-19 in a 3–1 away friendly victory over Austria.
 His second and last outing for the under-19s came four days later in the 2–1 home win over Norway, coming on as a substitute for Alex Pearce in the 65th minute of the game.

 Arfield was then a member of the Scotland under-21 squad, being called up for the first time in October 2007.
 His debut came in a 4–0 defeat against Netherlands on 16 October 2007.
 He was a regular in Billy Stark's squad throughout the 2009 and 2011 European qualifying campaigns.
 Arfield's first goal for the under-21s came in a 2–2 draw with Ukraine on 6 February 2008.

 Arfield received his first cap for Scotland B against Northern Ireland at the Excelsior Stadium in Airdrie on 6 May 2009.
 Scotland won the game 3–0.